 - An environment is created within the college in which every child is valued as a member of the community. - Relationships between children and staff should, where ever possible, be based upon mutual trust and respect. - Opportunities are created so that children can be listened to and all helped to articulate their wishes and feelings. - High standards of behaviour within the college should enable children to be protected from abuse from other children. - A variety of opportunities are allowed for class and group discussion of thoughts and feelings in an atmosphere of trust, acceptance and respect. - The key concepts of child protection are integrated within the existing Personal, Social, Health and Citizenship Education (PSHCE) curriculum alongside our provision of Relationships, Health and Sex education.
-These include feelings and emotions, touch, secrets, assertiveness, self-esteem, consent and trust. - NB, Parents have the right to remove children from sex education lessons with prior agreement from the Principal.
+These include feelings and emotions, touch, secrets, assertiveness, selfesteem, consent and trust.

+NB, Parents have the right to remove children from sex education lessons with prior agreement from the Principal.
 This request should be made in writing in advance of the lessons.
 Parents do not have the right to withdraw their children from relationship or health education up to three terms before their child turns 16.
-At this point, if the child wishes to receive sex education rather than being withdrawn, arrangements will be made for this to happen in one of three terms before the child turns 16 the legal age of consent. - Members of staff are made aware that Governors will not support abuse of children in any of its guises.
-The Governing body will review regularly the Safeguarding Policy and ensure the Annual Safeguarding Audit is completed. - Staff will be subjected to enhanced DBS clearance every three years.
-A list of DBS clearance of all our staff and those who have unsupervised contact with children will be held by the PA to the Principal and updated as required. - A senior Member of Staff is the Designated Safeguarding Lead (DSL) who deals with child protection matters in the first instance.
-This person is also the named teacher for children in care. - The DSL will consider and promote the welfare of vulnerable children by contributing to the provision of pastoral and/or academic support, alongside action by statutory services).
-The governing body will delegate responsibility to the DSL to ensure that all staff in the college read at least part one of the Keeping Children Safe in Education 2022 (KCSIE) guidance - The term 'child' refers to everyone under the age of 18 years. - Definitions of regulated and non-regulated activities: - Regulated (that a barred person must not do) = unsupervised activities e.g. Teach, train, instruct, care for or supervise, provide advice and guidance on well-being or drive a vehicle only for children.
+At this point, if the child wishes to receive sex education rather than being withdrawn, arrangements will be made for this to happen in one of three terms before the child turns 16 - the legal age of consent.

+• A senior Member of Staff is the Designated Safeguarding Lead (DSL) who deals with child protection matters in the first instance.
+This person is also the named teacher for children in care.

+The DSL will consider and promote the welfare of vulnerable children by contributing to the provision of pastoral and/or academic support, alongside action by statutory services).
+The governing body will delegate responsibility to the DSL to ensure that all staff in the college read at least part one and ANNEX B of the Keeping Children Safe in Education 2023 (KCSIE) guidance

+- The term 'child' refers to everyone under the age of 18 years. - Definitions of regulated and non-regulated activities: - Regulated (that a barred person must not do) = unsupervised activities e.g. Teach, train, instruct, care for or supervise, provide advice and guidance on well-being or drive a vehicle only for children.
 Extract: Regulated activity in relation to children.
 Factual notes by HM Government. - The definition of reasonable force is understood to mean 'using no more force than is needed' and the use of force may involve passive physical contact or active physical contact.